 Governance of this Policy

 This policy needs maintenance to ensure it supports new versions of the standards, extensions to other identification schemes, new services, etc.

-Currently the CEN BII2 has a several work items for updating the current CEN BII CWA in order to create a more complete version for CEN BII2.
-This includes revising code lists and adding new profiles.
-PEPPOL needs to ensure on-going participation and support of this work.
+This policy document is maintained by the PEPPOL Transport Infrastructure Coordinating Community together with the code lists for Identifier Issuing Agency, document types, processes and transport profiles.

 To ensure sustainability and proper governance of Party Identifier schemes it is proposed to include only Issuing Agency Codes in the scope of:

+It should be verified, whether an inclusion in the official ISO 6523 code list is possible

 International recognized standard schemes (CEN, ISO, UN/ECE)

 International de-facto accepted schemes (OASIS)